Great flood and procreation

-The Thunder God's Revenge
+Thunder god's revenge

-Chen Jianxian presumed the origin of this myth is from Miao people.
-In this version, the story begin with the dissension between the human ancestor whose name is varied with the thunder god.
+Chen Jianxian presumed the origin of this myth to be the Miao people.
+In this version, the story begin with dissent between the human ancestor, whose name varies, and the thunder god.
 One day, the human ancestor managed to confine the thunder god, but his children (sometimes named as Fuxi and Nüwa) released him out of pity.
-The thunder god gave them a seed of gourd or pumpkin or his own tooth and told them that there would be a great flood.
-All the humans perished except the brother and sister who hid themselves inside the gourd.
-To repopulate the earth, they married each other after receiving an "agreement sign from the heaven" (which is different depends on the sources).
-Some versions said that the sister gave birth to a gourd; both cut the gourd into pieces and each pieces became the ancestors of different tribes, and so on.
-There are other similar versions as written below.
+The thunder god gave them a seed of gourd or pumpkin or his own tooth, and told them that there would be a great flood.
+All the humans perished except the brother and sister, who hid themselves inside the gourd.
+To repopulate the earth, they married each other after receiving an "agreement sign from the heaven" (which is different depending on the source).
+Some versions say that the sister gave birth to a gourd; both cut the gourd into pieces and each pieces became the ancestors of different tribes, and so on.
+There are other versions, written below.

 Once upon a time, a farmer was working in his field when he heard thunder.
-He took his children (Nüwa and Fuxi) inside their house, prepared an iron cage, and armed with pitchfork.
+He took his children (Nüwa and Fuxi) inside their house, prepared an iron cage, and armed himself with a pitchfork.
 When the thunder god Lei Gong appeared with his thunder axe, the farmer stabbed him and locked him inside the cage.
 The farmer planned to kill the god and pickle him, and he went into the market to buy the spices after warning his children not to go near the god and gave him anything to eat or drink.
-Both the kids obeyed their father until they pitied the thunder god who asked them for food and water.
-After the kids gave him a drop of water, his strength was returned and he freed himself from the cage.
-He gave the frightened kids his own tooth to be planted, which grew into a gourd plant.
-Lei Gong leaped into the sky and commanded the rain god to pour the water as heavy as he could.
+Both children obeyed their father, until they pitied the thunder god, who asked them for food and water.
+After the children gave him a drop of water, his strength returned and he freed himself from the cage.
+He gave the frightened children his own tooth to be planted, which grew into a gourd plant.
+Lei Gong leapt into the sky and commanded the rain god to pour down water as heavy as he could.

-Meanwhile, the farmer came into his house, the flood was already as high as his knees.
-He knew what happened and made a boat, put his children inside the magical gourd, and climbed into the boat.
-The water level continued to rise until it almost reach the heaven.
-The farmer knocked the heaven's gate and asked Taidi to stop the rain.
-Taidi realized what was about to be happened and ordered the water god to get rid of the water at once.
-The water was gone, the boat was falling from the sky and crashing into the ground along with the farmer, but his children inside the gourd was safe.
-After they climbed out of the gourd, both the kids realized that they were the only survivors of human kinds and decided to married and repopulated the earth.
+When the farmer came into his house, the flood was already as high as his knees.
+He made a boat, put his children inside the magical gourd, and climbed into the boat.
+The water level continued to rise until it almost reach the heavens.
+The farmer knocked on heaven's gate and asked Taidi to stop the rain.
+Taidi realized what was about to happen and ordered the water god to get rid of the water at once.
+With the water gone, the boat fell from the sky and crashed into the ground along with the farmer, but his children inside the gourd was safe.
+After they climbed out of the gourd, both children realized that they were the only survivors of humankind and decided to marry and repopulated the earth.